 The Commission recognises we are visitors to the country we travel across and work in and that many of our Local Commissioners are Traditional Owners and Elders of their communities.
 The Commission acknowledges and pays our respects to the Traditional Owners, Elders and Teachers of these lands; to those of the past whose unseen hands guide the actions and decisions of the Commissioners today; to those of the present working for their communities setting the example for the next generation and to those of the future, the Elders not yet born who will inherit the legacy of our efforts.

-Tammy Williams is a Murri woman from the Guwa people near Winton and the Wangan and Jagalingou peoples of central Queensland, and is the first Aboriginal Commissioner to be appointed as the CEO of the FRC.
-She was awarded a law degree from the Queensland University of Technology in 2001, after which she was admitted as a Barrister in the Supreme Court of Queensland and High Court in Australia in 2002.
-She is a highly experienced professional who has worked successfully within and outside Government.
-She has a great understanding of the Commission and Welfare Reform communities having acted as the Director-General for the Department of Aboriginal and Torres Strait Islander Partnerships in the past, and as such, a member of the FR Board.
+Tammy Williams is a Murri woman from the Guwa people near Winton and the Wangan and Jagalingou peoples of central Queensland.
+She was awarded a law degree from the Queensland University of Technology in 2001, after which she was admitted as a Barrister to the Supreme Court of Queensland and High Court of Australia in 2002.
+She is a highly experienced professional who has worked successfully within and outside government.
+She has a great understanding of the Commission and welfare reform communities, having acted as the Director-General for the Department of Aboriginal and Torres Strait Islander Partnerships in the past, and as such, a member of the FR Board.

 Commissioner David Robert Glasgow is a proud North Queenslander, having lived all but two or three years of his life in the north.
 Born in Cairns, he completed his schooling there, apart from time spent boarding in Charters Towers.
 He then studied law in Cairns with McDonnell Harris & Co, today simply known as McDonnells Law.
 After admission as a solicitor, Commissioner Glasgow joined the long-established and prestigious firm of Roberts Leu and North and soon became a partner.
 He stayed with the firm for 27 years, becoming a senior partner and gained wide experience in virtually all areas of the law.
 In 1998 he was appointed a Magistrate and served in Brisbane and the south-east for the next year.
 From there a placement in Cairns followed which included a year spent undertaking circuit work in the Cape York Peninsula region and on Thursday Island, where he became familiar with Indigenous communities and aware of their problems and social dysfunction.
 A transfer to Townsville in the position of Coordinating Magistrate followed.
 In that role he took a special interest in developing the Murri Court and was instrumental in preparing the functions and procedures of the Murri Court throughout Queensland.
 His work in the Childrens and Drug Courts in North Queensland further exposed him to the particular problems of Indigenous peoples, many quite young, who appeared before those courts in much greater numbers than those who came from the wider community.